Adding trick play to a DASH or HLS stream¶

 - Using a sync-samples only track can make trick play's visual feedback more smooth, as it may offer a higher density of frames compared to an I-frame Playlist that merely references the original video track.

-Working with sync-samples only files is currently only supported for static packaging.
-In other words: adding such files to a Origin VOD workflow has no use at the moment.
+Working with sync-samples only tracks, or tiled thumbnails tracks, is currently only supported for static packaging.
+Adding such files to a Origin VOD workflow has no use at the moment.

 You can package a CMAF compliant MP4 that contains only sync-samples with proper